thelondonsmiths/Solex_ser_recon_EN/README.md

 - _filename_clahe.fits_: final image, with Contrast Limited Adaptive Histogram Equalization

 If the "Save clahe.png only" box is checked, then only the png image with Contrast Limited Adaptive Histogram Equalization will be saved.
-This is the most useful output file for stacking purposes.
+This is typically the most useful output file for stacking purposes.

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
-This feature is particularly helpful for stacking frames (which typically require them all to be the same dimensions) and creating animations and mosaics.
+This feature is particularly helpful for stacking frames (which typically require them to all be the same dimensions) and creating animations and mosaics.
 The crop square feature is only useful for full-disk images.
 If the width is smaller than the height, the Sun is centred and some dark space is added on each side to make the image square.